wilsonzlin/minify-html/README.md

 #### `HBE_PARSE_ILLEGAL_CHILD`

 It's an error if a tag is declared where it can't be a child of.
-This is a very simple check, and does not cover the comprehensive HTML rules, as they involve backtracking, tree traversal, and lots of conditionals.
+This is a very simple check, and does not cover the comprehensive HTML rules, which involve backtracking, tree traversal, and lots of conditionals.

 This rule is enforced in four parts:
 [whitelistparents.c](src/main/c/rule/relation/whitelistparents.c),